rsyslog/liblogging/README.md

 each component.
 As we do not anticipate new applications to use the rfc3195 component, we do not suggest building a package for it.
 On systems where systemd journal is present, there is hardly a point in packaging the journalemu component.
-So in esscence, the stdlog component is the only one we suggest to be packaged on many platforms.
+So *in esscence, the stdlog component is the only one we suggest to be packaged on many platforms*.

 Depending on distro policies, package names like *liblogging1-stdlog* are suggested.
 This prevents confusion with liblogging v0, which only supported